How to clean the rice cooker

-Rice cookers are a great ally in the kitchen, just put rice and water and they do the job and keep your rice warm for when we are ready to eat but do you know how to clean them to last you for many years and make your investment worth it, learn how to clean and care for your rice cooker in this post.
+Rice cookers are a great ally in the kitchen, just put rice and water, and they do the job and keep your rice warm for when we are ready to eat but do you know how to clean them to last you for many years and make your investment worth it, learn how to clean the rice cooker in this article.

-It is important to remove any grain of burnt rice, wait for it to cool slightly and clean it with a soft sponge if any grain of rice has hardened, let it soak in warm water, use no metal utensil to scrape, damage to the non-stick coating is irreparable.
+It is essential to remove any grain of burnt rice, wait for it to cool slightly, and clean it with a soft sponge if any rice grain has hardened, let it soak in warm water, use no metal utensil to scrape, damage to the non-stick coating is irreparable.

 Wash the lid and other accessories the same way as the dishes, with a soft sponge, wash a stained glass lid with a kitchen brush, dry it with a kitchen cloth but we recommend leaving it to air dry to avoid the appearance of mold.

-One last detail is to always see the inside of your rice cooker against light after washing it, sometimes it has happened to us we have washed the pot but there are rice residues.
+One last detail is to always see the inside of your rice cooker against light after washing it, sometimes it has happened to us we have cleaned the pot, but there are rice residues.

-To clean the inner base of the unplugged rice cooker, use a dry or slightly damp cloth, you can use a soft sandpaper to remove burnt marks, we do not recommend using scraping tools as it can damage the electric part.
+To clean the unplugged rice cooker's inner base, use a dry or slightly damp cloth, you can use a soft sandpaper to remove burnt marks, we do not recommend using scraping tools as it can damage the electric part.

-To deodorize the rice cooker, use a mixture of half white vinegar and half warm water, let it rest for half an hour and then wash it
+To deodorize the rice cooker, use a mixture of half white vinegar and half warm water, rest for half an hour and then wash it.

 We hope you find these how to clean the rice cookers tips useful.